HDFGroup/h5pyd/docs/high/file.rst

 authenticate any requests sent to HSDS for operations on this domain.
 If the username and password given are invalid, a ``401 - Unauthorized`` error will be raised.

-Of course it's not best practice to hardcode usernames and passwords, so alternatively the environment variables ``HS_USERNAME``, ``HS_PASSWORD``, and ``HS_ENDPOINT`` can be used to store the user credentials and endpoint.
+Of course it's not best practice to hardcode usernames and passwords in the code, so alternatively the environment variables ``HS_USERNAME``, ``HS_PASSWORD``, and ``HS_ENDPOINT`` can be used to store the user credentials and endpoint.
 If username, password, and endpoint arguments are not provided, the respective environment variables will be used if set.

 If neither named parameters or environment variables are supplied, this information will be read from the file ``.hscfg`` in the users home directory.
 The ``.hscfg`` can be created using the ``hsconfigure``